srinivaskini/Google_Applied_CS_with_Android/README.md

-# Google_Applied_CS_with_Android
+# Google Applied CS with Android
-Simple applications that implement concepts from Data Structures, Algorithms, and Artificial Intelligence
+Simple applications built on android that implement concepts from Data Structures, Algorithms, and Artificial Intelligence